Release of VAR audio 'small step forward' - Webb

 "We can't play it live, Fifa don't allow us to play it out during the game - who knows where that might go in the future - but there is nothing to stop us showing that information later."

-Audio was released from six matches this season, with supporters able to hear the discussions before Webb offered further insight.
+In-game audio was released by Professional Game Match Officials Limited (PGMOL) from six matches this season, with supporters able to hear the discussions before Webb offered further insight.

 Newcastle 0-2 Arsenal - VAR overturns penalty decision (7 May)